wazo-platform/wazo-provd-plugins/plugins/wazo_avaya/v4_1_3/limitations.md

 # Limitations

-Generic open SIP - redundant mode is not supported.
+Generic open SIP (FR):
+- redundant mode is not supported.
+- BLF Keys is not supported.
+- name on SIP line not supported.
+- actualy based on French translation